Phat C. Vo

 Sept.
 2015 – Jul.
 2017 · Electrical and Electronic Engineering Dept. (EEE) · Thu Duc College of Technology (TDC)

-• Taught microprocessor programming, C/C++, circuit design, and control theory.
+• Taught courses in microprocessor programming, C/C++, robotics, and control theory.

 • Designed and deployed embedded control systems for automated parking and industrial production lines.